Insurer RSA faces sale of family silver to protect credit rating

 Scicluna and his team are scheduled for a routine meeting this week with ratings agency analysts this week, the source said.

-RSA has an implied rating of ‘BBB’, according to Thomson Reuters data, compared with an average of ‘BB+’ for its peer group of UK insurers that includes ‘A’ rated Aviva.
+RSA has an implied rating of ‘BBB’, according to Thomson Reuters data, compared with an average of ‘BB+’ for its peer group of UK insurers that includes ‘A’ rated Aviva (AV.L).